|Monthly Tech-Tip |

-These brush-strokes of gummed glaze are painted onto an already-fired glaze.
-Gummed glazes can do this, they will adhere and dry without cracking.
-And dry hard and resist washing off.
-Brush strokes hold their character.
-The brown glaze has 1.6 specific gravity (SG) and about 1.5% CMC gum.
+These brush-strokes of gummed glaze are painted onto an already-fired glaze (the gum enables adherence and drying without cracking).
+Notice the brush strokes hold their character.
+The brown glaze on the left has 1.6 specific gravity (SG) and about 1.5% CMC gum.
 The white one has the same gum content but an SG of 1.5.
-It's brush stroke has flowed flat and it is running downward.
-Is it because of the lower SG?
-No. Commercial glazes with an SG down to 1.3 perform well also.
-The secret: Gum needs particle surface area to work its magic.
-We can get that with a bentonite addition.
-The dried strokes on the right were much better, that glaze adds 2% bentonite (and we raised the SG to 1.6).
-That made all the difference, it painted beautifully.
+Its brush stroke has flattened and it is running downward.
+Is this because of the lower SG?
+No - commercial glazes with an SG down to 1.3 still hold in place well.
+How?
+Because they also have Veegum to thicken and gel them.
+That reveals a secret: Gum needs particle surface area to work its magic.
+A bentonite addition supplies that.
+The dried strokes on the right demonstrate that - 2% bentonite has been added to that one.

 Bentonite can make a clay body instantly plastic, only 2-3% can have a big effect.
 It also suspends slurries so they don't settle out and slows down drying.

 A clay of incredibly small particle size.
 It has the highest plasticity of any known clay and acts as a suspending and gelling in slurries.

 CMC gum is indispensable for many types of ceramic glazes.
 It is a glue and is mainly used to slow drying and improve adhesion and dry hardness.

 Hobbyists and increasing numbers of potters use commercial paint-on glazes.
 It's convenient, there are lots of visual effects.
 There are also issues compared to dipping glazes.
 You can also make your own.